The Need of Love: Critical reception

 Al Rudis of The Chicago Sun Times wrote "Their second album, The Need of Love again displays some unusual music that might be called avant garde were it not so melodic and entrancing.
 The nine-member group mixes excellent jazzy instrumentals with harmony singing and chanting, some big band sounds and some free-form parts as well as solid soul beats.
 It all works beautifully, and while the elements of Earth, Wind and Fire aren't new, this mixture of them is a unique sound."

-With a three out of five star rating John Bush of AllMusic stated "The ambitions of Earth, Wind & Fire only increased after their stellar debut, and the group brought an abstract sense of composition to their sophomore record, The Need of Love.
-The opener, a ten-minute piece named "Energy," is proof enough, with several extended passages inspired by everything from free jazz as well as in-the-pocket funk like Kool & the Gang.
-The next song up, "Beauty" is also positive and intriguing, though in an overly similar groove as "Fan the Fire" from the first album.
-The closer, a cover of Donny Hathaway's gloriously funky "Everything Is Everything," does justice to the original (and that's saying a lot).
-Compared to the debut, The Need of Love lacks a sense of exuberance as well as a passel of solid songs and performances.".
-Billboard noted that the album would "is certain to make people more aware of their presence".
+Within a 3/5 stars review, John Bush of AllMusic found "The ambitions of Earth, Wind & Fire only increased after their stellar debut, and the group brought an abstract sense of composition to their sophomore record, The Need of Love...Compared to the debut, The Need of Love lacks a sense of exuberance as well as a passel of solid songs and performances.".

+Billboard found "Behind the lead voice of Sherry Scott the group display good potential, soul and pop".

-Bruce Lindsay of Jazz Journal also gave The Need of Love a 3.5 out of 5 star rating, saying "as evidence of a tight, stylish, band in the early stages of its career this is a worthwhile album".
+Bruce Lindsay of Jazz Journal in a 3.5/5 stars review, noted "as evidence of a tight, stylish, band in the early stages of its career this is a worthwhile album".